Hoyg/Labs-Refresh/azurefunctions/readme.md

    ![azure_resources](images/azure_resources.png)

 ## Setting up the VSTS team project

 1. Use the [Azure DevOps Demo Generator](http://azuredevopsdemogenerator.azurewebsites.net/?TemplateId=77376&Name=AzureFunctions_BuildWorkshop) to provision the project on your Azure DevOps Organization account.

-   > **Azure DevOps Demo Generator** helps you create team projects on your **Azure DevOps Organization** account with sample content that include source code, work items,iterations, service endpoints, build and release definitions based on the template you choose during the configuration.
+   > **Azure DevOps Demo Generator** helps you create team projects on your **Azure DevOps Organization** account with sample content that include source code, work items, iterations, service endpoints, build and release definitions based on the template you choose during the configuration.

    ![VSTSDemogenerator](images/DevOpsDemogenerator.png)

     This URL will automatically select **AzureFunctions** template in the demo generator.
-If you want to try other projects, use this URL instead -   [http://azuredevopsdemogenerator.azurewebsites.net/](http://azuredevopsdemogenerator.azurewebsites.net/)
+If you want to try other projects, use this URL instead -  [https://azuredevopsdemogenerator.azurewebsites.net/](httpss://azuredevopsdemogenerator.azurewebsites.net/)

 1. Once the project is provisioned, click the URL to navigate to the project.

    ![VSTSDemogenerator2](images/DevOpsDemogenerator2.png)

 ## Exercise 1: Cloning an existing repository